reignslau/CSE310-winter/Module1/README.md

 {Make a list of things that you need to fix, improve, and add in the future.}

 - Item 1
+Spend more time to watch or learn how other programer work, and find more interest project that work on.
 - Item 2
+Use less help for others and spend more time to understand myself and fix the code.
 - Item 3
+I want to learn a new program language so I want to spend some time to do some search for that.
+And start to learn that in my free time.